tytydraco/yessleep/out/Arctica_3.md

 "It's like someone is gurgling rotten teeth!"

 Chloe shook her head and I watched her lips form on her face but no sound came out, none that I could hear as we were engulfed.
-The hail came in the size of pennies at first, but soon they began growing.
+The hail came in the size of quarters at first, but soon they began growing.

 I glanced down at the monitor, the readings were inconclusive.
 "Come on you piece of shit, work."
 I hit the side of it with my glove.
 Still nothing.
 I could feel my hand throbbing underneath the material.
 It was cold in here.
 I glanced at the temperature.
 It was dropping every second.